-‘Objectives and key results’ is the answer of the question ‘What does OKRs stand for?’.
-It is a very beneficial way to encourage employee to be responsible and determined, that they finish their work on time.
-In this post, how to write good OKRs, how to set good OKRs and steps to determine suitable OKRs will be explained.
+‘Objectives and key results’ is the answer of the question ‘What does OKRs stand for?’
+It is a very beneficial way to encourage employees to be responsible and determined, and that they finish their work on time.
+In this post we will explain how to write good OKRs, how to implement good OKRs and talk about the steps to determine suitable OKRs.

 How to Set Good OKRs?

-The most important point in determining OKR is to dominate the company, its employees and the working principle of the company.
-Because the objective is based on internal requirements and if the internal dynamics are not mastered in the language, the desired results cannot be achieved since the key results on the way to the goal cannot be understood.
+The most important point in writing the OKR is to encompass the company, its employees and the working principle of the company.
+This is because the objective is based on the internal requirements and if the internal dynamics are not mastered in the language, the desired results cannot be achieved since the key results on the way to the goal cannot be understood.
 For example, it is not sufficiently reasonable for a developing company to set access to the top spot in the market as the first target.
-Instead, maybe for long-term goals, yes, this is a goal, but first in the market it should be able to stand next to its competitors.
-To sum up, objectives have to be prioritized based on what a company needs the most and also for the teams and individual needs and goals at that time interval.
+Instead, maybe for the long-term goals, yes, this is a goal, but first in the market, it should be able to stand next to its competitors.
+To sum up, objectives have to be prioritized based on what a company needs the most and also, for the teams and individual needs and goals at that time interval.

 4 Useful Steps to be Taken into Account When Determining Good OKRs on the Road to Success

 With OKR, success is easier when working as a team, even if separate goals are given.
-For this reason, it is important for employees to know what is an OKR and have interest about OKR.
+For this reason, it is important for employees to know what is an OKR and have a basic understanding of how they work.

 Choosing a Tool